Loading...

 Key person income protection (also called key man income protection) pays your business if essential employees cannot work due to illness or injury

-Key person income protection is business insurance that provides regular monthly payments if a crucial employee, director, or owner cannot work due to illness or injury.
+Pre-Register for LaunchKey person income protection is business insurance that provides regular monthly payments if a crucial employee, director, or owner cannot work due to illness or injury.
 Unlike life insurance which pays on death, this cover protects against long-term sickness.
+Under HMRC guidance (HMRC BIM45525), key person insurance premiums may be deductible as a trading expense when the policy protects against lost profits.
+According to the ABI, UK insurers paid a record £8bn in protection claims in 2024.

 Key person income protection provides monthly payments to cover the revenue your key employee would have generated.
 Keep cash flowing while they recover.